Manchester in 2019: A Lot to Look Forward to

 With the beginning of the season around the corner (Thursday 31st January), the 12 competing outfits have their sights set on the ultimate prize.

-Now that it has been confirmed that the main stage will be located in the Mayfield storage centre, adjacent Manchester Piccadilly station and just a ten-minute walk from the village, most people are excited to see the new-look show.
+Now that it has been confirmed that the main stage will be located in the Mayfield storage centre, and just a ten-minute walk from the village, most people are excited to see the new-look show.

 The iconic vigil will still take place in Sackville Gardens, and the ‘Gay Village Gathering’ will return, with an outdoor stage, indoor sing-a-long cinema and much more.

-It may, in fact, bring further business to more places in the city as the festival will not be confined to the Village.
+It may bring further business to more places in the city as the festival will not be confined to the Village.

 This year Manchester Pride will also include ‘Youth Pride MCR’ specifically for young people and the alcohol-free 'Superbia Weekend', so anyone who wants to fly the flag for inclusivity can enjoy the event from 24th to 25th August.